AhmedNassar147/exsys-nafies-server-bridge/README.md

-# exsys-nafies-server-bridge
+# exsys-nphies-server-bridge

-create a bridge between exsys and nafies servers
+create a bridge between exsys and nphies servers